ancatut/phpki/README.md

 of PHP but it's not guaranteed if this program will work well with PHP 5.3 or older.

 With PHP 5 (< PHP 5.4), make sure register_long_arrays is turned on in php.ini or .htaccess.
-Otherwise, you may get an error similar to "method=post was not found on this server.
+Otherwise, you may get an error similar to "method=post was not found on this server."

+The updates to PHPki were done on PHP version 5.6 and Apache version 2.4.

 INSTALLATION:
 Make sure "AllowOverride All" is set in your Apache configuration file.